 - Tile vertical (left-right separation: original left, optimized right)

 Clicking the two opposite facing arrows will hide the folder and file browser panes leaving more room for the preview pane.
 Clicking the now facing arrows again, will switch back to the previous display mode.

 Manual zooming is possible through the slide control either by dragging the knob or clicking the +/- controls.
 You may alternatively use your mouse wheel to zoom in and out.

 Use the D-pad to scroll within images whose boundaries exceed the visible screen area.

 Ashampoo Photo Optimizer provides separate controls to quickly turn images 90° clockwise or counterclockwise.
-They are located on the toolbar to the left of the functions pane (red rectangle).
+They are located on the toolbar below the functions pane).